 Welcome to my website!

 My research interests are mainly in political economy and development.
 One strand of my research studies the determinants of political accountability, state capacity, and voting behavior in developing countries.
 I have worked in various countries including Kenya, Senegal, and Uganda as well as, more recently, Indonesia.
 Another strand explores the political economy of religion, with the goal of better understanding the interplay between religious institutions, politics, and culture.
 In addition, I am interested in the study of discrimination and the political economy of urban poverty.
 I completed my PhD in Economics from MIT in 2018.

-Islam and the State: Religious Education in the Age of Mass Schooling (with Samuel Bazzi and Masyhur Hilmy).
+Religion, Education, and Development (with Samuel Bazzi and Masyhur Hilmy).
 Revise & resubmit, Econometrica.

 J'Accuse!
-Antisemitism and Financial Markets in the time of the Dreyfus Affair (with Quoc-Anh Do, Roberto Galbiati, and Miguel Ortiz Serrano).
-New draft.
+Antisemitism and Financial Markets in the Time of the Dreyfus Affair (with Quoc-Anh Do, Roberto Galbiati, and Miguel Ortiz Serrano).
+Revise & resubmit, Journal of Financial Economics.

 The Institutional Foundations of Religious Politics: Evidence from Indonesia (with Samuel Bazzi and Gabriel Koehler-Derrick).
 Quarterly Journal of Economics, May 2020.